 UK Radio Station Apologises For Accidentally Announcing Death of King Charles

-• A radio station mistakenly announced King Charles's death due to a computer error
+• A radio station in the UK mistakenly announced King Charles's death due to a computer error

-• An apology was issued to the king and listeners for the distress caused
+• An apology was issued to the king and the listeners of the station for the distress caused

-• The incident occurred while the royal couple was visiting Northern Ireland
+• The incident, which has been explained, occurred while the royal couple was visiting Northern Ireland

 A radio station in the UK has apologised for accidentally and wrongly announcing that King Charles had died.